 Should I consider international investments?

-- diversification (spreading your investment risk among foreign companies and markets in addition to U.S. companies and markets); and
+- diversification (spreading investment risk among foreign companies and markets in addition to U.S. companies and markets); and

 - growth (taking advantage of the potential for growth in some foreign economies, particularly in emerging markets).